statusdashboard/statusdashboard/README.md

 How To Use
 =======

-* git clone git@github.com:obazoud/statusdashboard.git
-or fork it
-* node server.js
+### As an application

 Add your entry in settings.js.

 <pre class="json">
 settings['xxx'] = {